Tangjacson/nku_feishu/README.md

 # nku_feishu

-If some friends want to use these code, it fine. due to my ability I dont know how to develop it to a finished app. sorry about that.
-And if you not familiar with python or selenium, the following may help you use these code.
+If some friends want to use these code, it fine. due to my ability I dont know how to develop it to a finished app, sorry about that.
+And if you are not familiar with python or selenium, the following may help you use these code.

 First, you need to download browser **chrome**, and add it to you environment path, and you need a python with the selenium Next, download **chromedriver**, I recommend u put it together with with your code in the same directory or you may need to add a parameter **executable_path="you chromedriver's path"** to the **webdriver.Chrome()**